d4c00/rpi-starlapse/README.md

 Back home, I power the Pi back on, connect it to the internal network that can reach the upload server, and it will automatically start uploading all the captured .raw files.
 The Server-side will then generate the video and convert files to TIF.
 Finally I use Siril to stack them and try to create beautiful final photos.

+## Frequently Asked Questions

+**Q** Why is my sensor listed in the supported sensors, but it still fails to match and be used?
+**A** If you are using a third-party sensor, you need to manually specify it in `/boot/firmware/config.txt`.
+You can check what `.ko` files are available in `/usr/lib/modules/$(uname -r)/kernel/drivers/media/i2c`.
+If your sensor is not there, you will need to find a community open-source driver, write one yourself, or try something like `sudo rpi-update pulls/7239` (this is 6by9’s v4l2 driver PR for IMX662; at the time of writing this document, the PR was still in Draft status).

+**Q** Why does it print “Camera verified READY.” in the console but then stop and not continue taking photos?
+**A** Please check whether `CAMERA_ENABLED` in `snippets/config.py` is set to `True`.
+If it is already `True` but still doesn’t work, it is likely that the camera connector is loose.
+Try re-inserting the FPC cable firmly and reinforcing it with tape or similar methods.

+**Q** Why does the log keep printing “[CLEANUP] All zeros: {path}.
+Deleting.”?
+What’s going on?
+**A** This is still most likely caused by a loose cable or incorrect crystal oscillator frequency setting.

 ## License
 Copyright (c) 2026 length <me@length.cc> (https://github.com/d4c00)
 Licensed under the MIT License.